operator-framework/operator-sdk/doc/proposals/openshift-4.3/operator-testing-tool.md

 ##### Removing a deprecated feature

+- We are adding a new --version flag to allow users to switch between v1alpha1 and the proposed v1alpha2 or vice-versa for backward compatiblity
-- Announce deprecation and support policy of the existing feature
+- The output spec for v1alpha2 is added and the v1alpha1 spec is retained to support the existing output format
-- Deprecate the feature
+- The default spec version will be v1alpha2, users will need to modify their usage to specify --version v1alpha1 to retain the older output
+- In a subsequent release, the v1alpha1 support will be removed.

 ### Upgrade / Downgrade Strategy